 The AAT uses a range of methods to engage with, and seek feedback from, our users about the services we provide.
 We also undertake various activities to promote a greater understanding of the AAT’s role and procedures.

 The AAT pursues a range of opportunities to engage with the community to promote awareness of review rights and how our review processes operate.
-From time to time, we hold information sessions at our offices for members of the public to learn about what we do.
 We also provide speakers to talk about the AAT at community information sessions arranged by other government agencies and community organisations.

 Speeches and papers